sourcegraph/deploy-sourcegraph-docker-customer-replica-1/README.md

 [![sourcegraph: search](https://img.shields.io/badge/sourcegraph-search-brightgreen.svg)](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph-docker) [![Build status](https://badge.buildkite.com/e60f9ffcafd68882d3db6fe5e33567e3a111d391a554d50d82.svg)](https://buildkite.com/sourcegraph/deploy-sourcegraph-docker)

-This repository is the deployment reference for [deploying Sourcegraph with Docker (Customer Replica 1)](https://docs.sourcegraph.com/admin/install/docker-compose).
+This repository is the replica deployment reference of [deploying Sourcegraph with Docker](https://docs.sourcegraph.com/admin/install/docker-compose) for [this](https://github.com/sourcegraph/accounts/issues/565) customer.

 > 🚨 IMPORTANT: When upgrading Sourcegraph, please check [upgrading docs](https://docs.sourcegraph.com/admin/updates/docker_compose) to check if any manual migrations are necessary.
 >
-> The `master` branch tracks development.
+> The `main` branch tracks development.
 Use the branch of this repository corresponding to the
 > version of Sourcegraph you wish to deploy, e.g. `git checkout 3.19`.

 For product and [pricing](https://about.sourcegraph.com/pricing/) information, visit